PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week2Day3.md

 2. Identify, and describe the characteristics of 'human' intelligence
 3. Devise a strategy to fool the 'judges'/interrogators in the Turing Test
 4. Conduct the Turing Test with a group of peers
+5. Describe the main tasks, skills, and responsibilities of an analytics translator

 ## Questions or issues?